Pre-IB and IB Diploma teachers

 Trilingual from birth (Armenian, Greek, and Russian), David loves learning foreign languages, especially the ones with unique scripts.
 He is also semi-professional chess player with the title of FIDE Master.
 David runs the chess club in school and coaches St Clare’s chess team, which regularly competes in the Oxfordshire Chess League.

 Denise Saunderson is Head of Physics and first arrived at St Clare’s in 2006 as a part-time teacher.
 She has spent a few years teaching elsewhere in Oxford but in 2016 her fondness for the students and staff and the ethos at St Clare’s brought her back as a full timer.
 Her teaching history spans nearly thirty years, with her first experience of teaching the IB in Cairo in 1992 where she was responsible for the design of a new IB Physics laboratory.
 Denise has an honours degree in Physics from the University of Southampton, a PGCE from the University of Manchester and an MEd from the University of Bristol where she focused not only on science teaching but also philosophy of science and counselling.
 Denise began her teaching career in the state system in inner city Manchester, moving on to Egypt.
 After three years Denise returned to the UK, taking up a Head of Physics post in London.
 Ever keen on travel, Denise went on to teach in Buenos Aires, Argentina and Toulouse, France.
 This wanderlust has left her with a variable proficiency in Turkish, French, Spanish and Arabic.
-Denise has two teenaged children whom she dotes on, and relaxes by spending time with her family.
-Her hobbies, time permitting, include yoga and belly dancing – though not at the same time!
+Denise has a son and a daughter and her happiest times are spent with her family.
+She enjoys yoga, meditation, cycling and long walks.
 She has a passion for physics that she can never quite switch off outside the classroom and aspires to pass this on to her students.

-Didier Descamps is fluent in five languages has been a language teacher all his working life.
-Although principally a German teacher, he has taught Dutch, French and English as a Foreign Language.
-After completing an MA and PGCE in Germanic Languages from the Catholic University of Louvain, he worked in his native Belgium for ten years before moving to Oxford.
+Didier Descamps is a born linguist and has been a language teacher all his working life.
+Over the years he has taught Dutch, French and English as a Foreign Language although he has always principally been a German teacher.
+After having gained an MA and PGCE in Germanic Languages from the Catholic University of Louvain, he first worked in his native Belgium for ten years before moving to Oxford.

-Didier loves teaching and engaging with others in an international context.
-In addition to his language teaching, he has taught first aid to asylum seekers and refugees with the Belgian Red Cross, managed residential English Language summer coursesin the UK and helped run a summer youth theatre programme in the US.
+Didier has always preferred working in an international context.
+In addition to being a language teacher, he has taught first aid to asylum seekers and refugees with the Belgian Red Cross, managed residential English Language summer courses in the UK and helped run a summer theatre youth programme in the US.

 Here in the UK, Didier has continuously taught IB German as well as GCSE and A level French.
-He arrived at St Clares in 2021 to take up the role of part-time IB Dutch teacher, while he continues his role as Head of Languages in another independent school.
+He arrived at St Clares in 2021 to take up the role of part-time IB Dutch teacher, while he continues teaching fulltime in another IB Sixth Form college.

-When not working, Didier loves to travel or organise trips for friends and relatives to various places around the world.
-He has a keen interest in history, specifically post-WWII European and postcolonial history, which he incorporates into his courses.
-He is particularly enjoying discovering the world anew with his four year-old daughter, who is already trilingual.
-Fond of cycling and hiking, Didier has spent countless hours roaming the wilds of the United Kingdom with his two dogs.
+When not working, Didier loves to travel or organize trips for friends and relatives to various places with which he is familiar.
+He has a keen interest in history, particularly post-WWII European and postcolonial history, which he inevitably incorporates into his courses.
+Nowadays, however, the bulk of his home time is taken up by the care for his young daughter, whom he is raising trilingually.
+He is fond of cycling, and has spent countless hours roaming the wilds of the United Kingdom with his two dogs.

 Emily Woodeson is our Assistant Principal of Pastoral, Deputy Designated Safeguarding Lead, Biology teacher and Oxbridge adviser.
 She has worked at St Clare’s since 2014.
 Before this she worked in a variety of local schools as Head of Science.
 A keen traveller, Emily has worked in schools and charity projects in Pakistan, Sri Lanka, Kenya and Nicaragua and spent two years helping to set up an international school in Penang, Malaysia.
 Emily has a Biology degree and PGCE from Oxford University and has been involved in interviewing PGCE candidates for the Department of Education.
 Whilst Biology has her academic heart she places considerable emphasis on the importance of extra-curricular activities and has many years’ experience running Duke of Edinburgh Award, diving trips, field trips, sports tours and overseas personal development expeditions.
 At Oxford University, she was more likely to be found in a boat than in the lab and represented the University in the Boat Race, being part of the first victorious Oxford crew for 10 years.
 Now she runs, cycles and is a keen netballer.